|

 this background, and in accordance with our duties as financial

-guardians of PiA, the Trustees felt they had no alternative but to
+guardians of PiA, the Trustees felt they had no alternative but

-will be no outstanding debts.
+there will be no outstanding debts.

 The